 1. Listen when your heart speaks

 At some point in life, the answers that external sources provide do no longer satisfy the pursuer of the truth.
 Everything that could be discovered has been discovered, and every dot that could be connected has been connected.
-That’s an inevitable stage during the pursuit of the truth, but it also offers the opportunity to tune into the stream of infinite wisdom that originates from deep within you.
+That’s an inevitable stage during the pursuit of the truth.
 There are as many names for this amazing inner wisdom as there are clouds in the sky, but the most common descriptions are “the inner voice”, “intuition” or goes simply by the depiction of “listening to what the heart is telling one”.

 The difficulty with this inner voice is that it won’t start a regular conversation with you, just like a person would.
 Its guidance is more subtle, sometimes you will happen to notice synchronicities in your life, at another day there is this thought out of nowhere that keeps your mind busy for the rest of the day.
 You might not even notice at first sight that a positive development in your life originated from such a “fortuitous” thought from deep within you or from an intuitive feeling.
 That’s until you look back to realize how randomly this thought seemed to have appeared in your day-to-day life and how positive it affected your life.